yangshengaa/dynamic_stock_industry_classification/index.md

 #### Filtering On Average Performs Better than Unfiltered Ones

-The followings are six violin plots examining if filtering helps improve Sharpe ratio.
+The following robustness checks are six violin plots examining if filtering helps improve Sharpe ratio.
 From top to bottom, we split the trained industry by number of clusters, clustering type, and graph type respectively.
 The left column is the full period (20170701 - 20211231) and the right column is the truncated one (20170701 - 20200701).
 Within each of the plot, the left portion of each violin is the unfiltered performance and the right is the filtered counterparts.

 <center>
 <table>